ThomasWins/isItEven/README.md

 The program will print 1000 Java if/else statements to the console, one for each number.

 ---
-**Feel free to copy and paste the code if needed for your project!**
+**Feel free to copy and paste all 6006 lines of code if needed for your project!**